renatocampoy/mesh-current-calculator/README.md

 ## Licença

-Este projeto é distribuído sob a licença =
+Este projeto é distribuído sob a licença GNU General Public License v3.0